appunite/mockery/README.md

 ![history example](https://raw.githubusercontent.com/appunite/mockery/master/history.jpeg)

-Mockery.History  module provides more descriptive failure messages for assert_called/{3,4} and refute_called/{3,4} that includes colorized list of argument passed to given function in scope of single test process.
+Mockery.History  module provides more descriptive failure messages for assert_called/{3,4} and refute_called/{3,4} that includes a colorized list of arguments passed to a given function in the scope of a single test process.

 Disabled by default.
 For more information see [docs](https://hexdocs.pm/mockery/Mockery.History.html)

 ## Global mock

-Useful when you need to use same mock many times across different tests
+Useful when you need to use the same mock many times across different tests

 ```elixir
 defmodule Foo do